kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

   1. IA: about half of standard
   1. Intelligent Tiering: same as standard, but sometimes can be reduced to IA pricing.
 But also incurs monitoring and automation costs (per 1000 objects)
   1. One Zone IA: slightly less that IA
       - If zone fails, your data is toast.
   1. Glacier: fractional costs
-  1. Glacier Deep Archive fraction of fractional costs
+  1. Glacier Deep Archive: fraction of fractional costs
 - How to get the best value
   - Best value is Intelligent Tiering unless you have high volume of objects.